 Changes in the bike weight:

-While upgrading to a longer travel MTB Fork, you’ll require stanchions with a higher diameter, which means an overall heavier bike.
+While upgrading to a longer travel MTB road bicycle Fork, you’ll require stanchions with a higher diameter, which means an overall heavier bike.

 Increase in precision and accuracy: